jackhannon/BotaniTree-demo/README.md

-DISCLAIMER: This is a non-persistent demo application showcasing the key features of the Botanical Lineage Tracker, which is still a work in progress.
+DISCLAIMER: This is a non-persistent demo application showcasing the key features of the BotaniTree, which is still a work in progress.
 The information about the technologies used may not fully reflect this demo.

-Botanical Lineage Tracker is a web application designed to help users track and visualize the familial relationships of individual plants within specific species through detailed pedigrees.
+BotaniTree is a web application designed to help users track and visualize the familial relationships of individual plants within specific species through detailed pedigrees.

 Use Case Example: